Before you rehome your cat, or take it to the shelter, consider the U.S. numbers:

 Screen the doorway where they can see one another, continuing with the simultaneous feeding, playing, switching-out routine.

-Introduce them by removing the barrier, putting harnesses and leashes on them and allowing them to eat and play separately – this should be for no more than 15 minutes the first time.
-If that goes well, the next day, harness your cat and allow the new cat to freely explore his space and reverse that at the next meeting.
+Introduce them by putting harnesses and leashes on them then removing the barrier, and allowing them to eat and play separately – this should be for no more than 15 minutes the first time.
+If that goes well, extend the time together the next day.

 Don’t get anxious and try to short cut the process – when people have skipped the last two steps the result is almost always failure.